liaoherui/GDmicro/README.md

   `python GDmicro_preprocess.py.py -i <Input_train_dir> -t 1 -o <Output_dir> -d <disease>`<BR/>

    !
-Note, the complete example commands using example datasets can be found in `sh run_GDmicro_demo.sh`
+Note, the complete demo commands using example datasets can be found in `run_GDmicro_demo.sh`

 ### Use GDmicro to predict disease for input samples.<BR/>
    2.1.
 Apply GDmicro to predict the health status of your test samples.<BR/>